shawnmckinney/py-fortress/README.md

  * Centos or Debian Machine
  * docker-engine
  * python3
 ___________________________________________________________________________________
-## SECTION 3. py-fortress Setup using ApacheDS or OpenLDAP Docker Image
+## SECTION 3.
+Setup using ApacheDS or OpenLDAP Docker Image

 1. Pull the docker image: